MetaKor/comprobo-graph-slam/README.md

 ## Takeaways

--It is important to map out at the beginning of the project how much of a program should be made up of separate nodes versus threads.
+- It is important to map out at the beginning of the project how much of a program should be made up of separate nodes versus threads.
--Camera based processing and recognition techniques are heavily dependent on background lighting and color.
+- Camera based processing and recognition techniques are heavily dependent on background lighting and color.
--It is important to use standardized ways to store and categorize data to ease scaling.
+- It is important to use standardized ways to store and categorize data to ease scaling.